$0 Northwest Territories Foster Care Quick-Start Checklist

 Short-Term Foster Care

-Short-term care typically runs from weeks to several months.
-The focus is stabilization: the child has been removed from their home, and the goal is family reunification.
+Short-term care focuses on stabilization and preparing for reunification with parents.
 Your role as a short-term foster parent is to provide a stable base while the biological family works through the issues that led to the child's removal — whether that's accessing addiction treatment, housing stabilization, or parenting support programs.

 Short-term placements in the NWT often involve complex cultural dynamics.
 A child from a remote Dehcho community may be placed temporarily in Fort Simpson or Yellowknife.
 The geographic displacement is itself a source of distress for many children, and short-term foster parents play an important role in maintaining the child's connection to their home community — facilitating phone calls, supporting contact visits if feasible, and not inadvertently "Canadianizing" a child away from their culture during their time in your home.